Categories: Off-topic

 And yes, that last case (which is quite common) does look like a topic marker.
 It isn’t.

-This resulting adjective always goes before the noun it describes.
+This resulting adjective always goes before the noun it describes (just like English).

 Examples: